Our Summerbank Curriculum Approach

 Mapping out Content

 Through our long and medium term planning we have identified meaningful connections allowing children to develop and deepen their knowledge and understanding.
-We do this by defining the content of what we teach; selecting meaningful contexts and ensuring the concepts within each subject discipline progress and expand over time.
+We do this by defining the content (knowledge and skills) of what we teach; selecting meaningful contexts and ensuring the learning within each subject discipline progresses and expands over time.
 Thoughtful planning of connections within and across subjects supports children to develop robust schemas where new information becomes embedded.
 We have been selective about the use of published schemes which we have put in place where we feel they offer the best support to both children and teachers.

 Underpinning our curriculum are our curriculum drivers.
 These are aspects of learning which we have identified as particularly purposeful in supporting our children to gain deep and embedded knowledge, skills and understanding:

 - Communication, Language & Vocabulary